elakito/testzone/samples/osgi_camel_websocket_sample_route_bp/README.md

-This bundle uses websocket servlet service published by osgi_camel_websocket_service and implements a scenario having two routes using SpringDM: the first one greets to the caller and the second one greets to everyone.
+This bundle uses websocket servlet service published by osgi_camel_websocket_service_bp and implements a scenario having two routes using Bluepring: the first one greets to the caller and the second one greets to everyone.

         <route>
             <from uri="websocket2:///hola"/>